As you might be able to appreciate, we find PAT testing and electricity incredibly fascinating subjects!

 30. Electric fans are rarely used in South Korea

-31. Microwaves use more electricity to power its digital clock than they do to heat food
+31. Microwaves use more electricity to power their digital clocks than they do to heat food

-Microwaves often consume more energy to power its display than the actual heating process.
+Microwaves often consume more energy to power their displays than the actual heating process.

 Think about that while you wait for your dinner to ping!